Skip to content

 Islands of New England (8 Days, Standard)

 Discover the natural beauty that lies along the shores of New England.
-Come to know its coastal charm, friendly people and fresh-from-the-sea cuisine.
+Come to know its coastal charm, friendly people, and fresh-from-the-sea cuisine.
 Your tour opens in Providence, the capital of Rhode Island.
+As arrival flights vary greatly, there are no included activities today.

 (Meals: None)